zeke/devcenter-scraper/content/md/ruby-support.md

 ## Ruby versions

+Heroku makes a number of different Ruby runtimes available.
+You can configure your app to select a particular runtime.

 You will get the latest available patchlevel for each Ruby version.
 If your `Gemfile` does not contain a `ruby` entry, you will get MRI `2.0.0`.
 Default rubies are locked into the app until you specify a Ruby version.
-If you were previously on `1.9.2`, you will continue to stay on `1.9.2`.
+For example, if you were previously on `1.9.3`, you will continue to stay on `1.9.3`.

-Please see our [Ruby Versions](ruby-versions) document for instructions on how to specify your ruby version.
+### Supported runtimes

-Heroku supports the following Ruby Versions and the associated Rubygems:
+Heroku supports the following Ruby versions and the associated Rubygems:

 **MRI:**

-* `1.8.7` : patchlevel 375, Rubygems : `1.8.24`
+* `1.8.7` : patchlevel 376, Rubygems : `1.8.24`
-* `1.9.2` : patchlevel 321, Rubygems: `1.3.7.1`
+* `1.9.2` : patchlevel 327, Rubygems: `1.3.7.1`
-* `1.9.3` : patchlevel 484, Rubygems : `1.8.23`
+* `1.9.3` : patchlevel 547, Rubygems : `1.8.23.2`
-* `2.0.0` : patchlevel 353, Rubygems : `2.0.14`
+* `2.0.0` : patchlevel 481, Rubygems : `2.0.14`
-* `2.1.0` : patchlevel preview2, Rubygems: : `2.2.0`
+* `2.1.2` : patchlevel 95, Rubygems: : `2.2.2`

+>warning
+>Ruby 1.8.7 and Ruby 1.9.2 will reach end-of-life on 30 June 2014.
+After this date, security patches will no longer be available for these versions of Ruby.

 **JRuby:**

+* `1.7.13`, Ruby Versions: [`1.9.3`], Java Version: `1.7.0_45-b31`

 JRuby versions support multiple ruby versions listed below.
 You need to specify one in your Gemfile.
 JRuby runs on the JVM which is also installed alongside JRuby.

+### Available runtimes

+Additional, unsupported runtimes, are also available for JRuby:

+**JRuby:**

 * `1.7.1`, Ruby Versions: [`1.8.7`, `1.9.3`], Java Version: `1.7.0_25-b30`
 * `1.7.2`, Ruby Versions: [`1.8.7`, `1.9.3`], Java Version: `1.7.0_25-b30`